Daemonite/workbench/README.md

     └── logs
 ```

-At the root of the Projects folder is a Vagrantfile that defines the Workbench VM; Boot2Docker provisioned with useful tools.
-Each environment project has its own Vagrantfile that looks for the shared Workbench VM (./Projects/Vagrantfile) where it builds and deploys containers.
+At the root of the Workbench folder is a Vagrantfile that defines the Workbench VM; Boot2Docker provisioned with useful tools.
+Each environment project has its own Vagrantfile that looks for the shared Workbench VM (./Workbench/Vagrantfile) where it builds and deploys containers.

 The makeup of a specific project environment repo is detailed elsewhere.